orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

       calculateQuality: ->
         throw "Extend this class to define how a harmony's quality is evaluated"

-Again, the above class manages the generic parts of the search, but requires a use to define a quality calculation which suits the problem at hand.
-Below we'll apply it to the exam mark problem mentioned above, and then a less trivial sudoku problem at the end.
+The above class manages the generic parts of the search.
+To apply it to a particular optimisation problem, we subclass `Harmony` and define a quality calculation which suits the problem at hand.
+Below we'll apply it to the exam mark problem mentioned above, and then after a less trivial sudoku problem.

 ## The Harmony Generator

-This is the first component of the `HarmonySearch` class, responsible for spitting out new harmonies based upon those stored in the harmony memory.
+This is the first component of the `HarmonySearch` class, responsible for spitting out new harmonies based upon those stored in the harmony memory, as well as the HMCR and the PAR.

     :::coffeescript
     class HarmonySearch